-14.3 Using coroutines to describe algorithms
+15.3 Using coroutines to describe algorithms

 In this section, we show examples of how to use coroutines to describe a certain class of algorithms often referred to as interlocked sequential execution stacks.

 generator is a coroutine capable of producing a sequence of values.
-A new value is produced for each invocation of the coroutine.
+A new value is produced for each resume of the coroutine.
 The next value depends on the sequence of previously generated values.
 We show how to define generators for computing the mathematical functions factorial.
 The main purpose of the factorial example is to illustrate how coroutines work.

 We assume the reader is familiar with the factorial function, but here is a short description: The factorial of a non-negative integer N, denoted by N!, is the product of all positive integers less than or equal to N. First we show how to define factorial as a simple method: